Condoms 101: Choosing the Perfect Condoms For You!

 It's a myth that standard condoms are universal and fit everyone.
 (Yes, even if your forearm can fit in one!)

 Using the right condom size is crucial for the wearer's comfort and prevention of pregnancy and STDs.
-If the condom is too big, it can easily slip off, and if it is too small, it can break.
+If the condom is too big, it can slip off, and if it is too small, it can break more easily.

 Apart from size, consider the material your condoms are made of.
 For example, latex is the most popular material; it provides a strong, thin, effective barrier against mingling bodily fluids.
 However, anyone with a latex allergy should pass on those.